hyungmogu/Udacity-Item-Catalogue-App/README.md

 ## Introduction

+This is a project for the course ‘introduction to full-stack development’.

+Here, users can create, delete, edit and read posts, retrieve data in JSON format, and login to the website using Google and Facebook Account.
+It showcases the author’s ability to develop program using CRUD functionalities, iterative design principles, and also the ability to implement JSON endpoints and OAuth2 login system.

-This is a project for Udacity's "Introduction to Full-stack Development" course.
-The project utilizes FLASK, SQLAlchemy, SQLite, Python, Jinja2 and CSS3.
+This project utilizes FLASK, SQLAlchemy, SQLite, Python, Jinja2, CSS3, Bootstrap (very little), Javascript and JQuery.

 ## Dependencies
 - Flask 0.11.0